cyclus/cyclus.github.com/source/basics/concepts.rst

 decommissioned either because they reach their lifetime or because a decision to decommission is made by the institution that operates them.

+.. _prototype:

 Agent Prototypes
 ----------------

-Each agent in the simulation is deployed as a copy of a prototype.
+Each agent in the simulation is deployed as a clone of a prototype.
 A prototype is formed by adding user-defined configuration details to an archetype.

+.. _archetype:

 Agent Archetypes
 ----------------